andreypopp/vim-reason-mode/README.md

     Plug 'lifepillar/vim-mucomplete' " needed for autocomplete

-    Plug 'andreypopp/vim-arm'
+    Plug 'andreypopp/vim-reason-mode'

 [vim-plug]: https://github.com/junegunn/vim-plug

 ## Credits

-Parts of vim-arm are from other plugins, specifically:
+Parts of vim-reason-mode are from other plugins, specifically:

 - `ftdetect`, `indent` and `syntax` are from `jordwalke/vim-reasonml`